 Rate this Recipe:

-- 1 can chickpeas - (garbanzo beans) 15 ounce can
+- 1 ½ cups cooked chickpeas - (garbanzo beans), 1 can rinsed and drained

 - 1 teaspoon smoked paprika